ReturnHelper/return-request-api-docs/source/Notification.rst

 Change Line Item Image Notification
 -----------------------------------

-This notification is sent when VAS has an update (such as complete).
+This notification is sent when there is an image update on a line item.
+Adding, modifying and deleting any images are all considered as an update and would trigger this notification.

 category: ``rrli``